irfanhakim-as/linux-wiki/topics/graphics-tablet.md

 ## XP-Pen

+> [!NOTE]
+> This guide was written based on tests done using an XP-Pen Star G640 drawing tablet on an Arch Linux based desktop running on the X11 graphics platform.

 ### Description

 This briefs how to set up an XP-Pen drawing tablet on Linux and addresses an issue with using it on a multi-monitor setup.

-> [!IMPORTANT]
-> This guide is intended for Arch Linux based distributions.

-> [!NOTE]
-> This guide was written based on tests done using an XP-Pen Star G640 drawing tablet on an Arch Linux based desktop on X11.

 ### References